 - Fatigue: plain and simple, extended periods of pressure will result in both physical and mental exhaustion;

 - Distraction: employees may be distracted from following the correct procedures by cutting corners in order to complete the task; and

 - Stress: stress is almost always the result of certain pressures, and can cause risky, irrational behavior.

-Pressure has far reaching implications into the emotional and psychological state of all employees.
-In organizations that strive to maintain low Pressure environments, employees have more mental energy to be aware, more time focus, and fewer reasons to be stressed out.
+Pressure has far-reaching implications into the emotional and psychological state of all employees.
+In organizations that strive to maintain low pressure environments, employees have more mental energy to be aware, more time to focus, and fewer reasons to be stressed out.

 3 – Human Factor #12: Norms